hanggrian/IIT-CS586/assignments/hw1/README.md

   'Increment a book count, or insert new item in case of a new inventory.' void buyBook(string isbn) {
     Book b <- books[ISBN]
-    IF b != null THEN
+    IF b != NULL THEN
       b.num <- b.num + 1
       books[isbn] <- b
       RETURN